EU foreign ministers mull Russia sanctions | DW | 13.12.2021

 The European Union is discussing a possible new round of economic sanctions on Russia, but the bloc's top diplomat said no decisions would be taken on Monday as national foreign ministers gathered in Brussels.

-The European Union, which imposed economic sanctions on Russia in July 2014, targeting its energy, banking, and defense sectors, is considering its options.
+The European Union, which imposed economic sanctions on Russia in July 2014 over the annexation of Ukraine's Crimean Peninsula, targeting its energy, banking and defense sectors, is considering its options.

 EU diplomats have suggested a gradual ramping up of measures that could include travel bans and the freezing of assets for members of Russia's political elite.